 The profiling step involves an unconditional and a conditional maximum likelihood estimation of \Eqn{\ref{eqn:Lwithconstraint}},

-where the dependence of $L_{\text{full}}$ on $\mathcal{D}$ is implicit, and where $L_\text{ref}$ is a constant, without any dependence on $\mu$ or $\alpha$, it does not affect the position of the maxima.
+where the dependence of $L_{\text{full}}$ on the data $\mathcal{D}$ is implicit, and $L_\text{ref}$ is a constant that does not depend on $\mu$ or $\alpha$.
+Hence, it does not affect the position of the maxima.
 The test statistic is constructed by taking the ratio of \Eqn{\ref{eqn:Lwithconstraint}} at these two points in the parameter space.
 The dependency on $L_{\text{ref}}$ cancels out and the traditional profile log-likelihood ratio is recovered,